highlando/24-ecc-vibroacoustics-tensor-AAA-POD/README.md

 > Adaptive Rational Interpolation and Higher-order SVD for Low-rank Tensor Approximation in Vibroacoustics Simulation

-which we (Jan Heiland, Victor Gosea, Ulrich R&ouml;mer, Davide Pradovera, Harikrishnan Sreekumar, Langer Sabine) submitted for presentation at the ECC-2025.
+which we (Jan Heiland, Victor Gosea, Ulrich R&ouml;mer, Davide Pradovera, Harikrishnan Sreekumar, Sabine Langer) submitted for presentation at the ECC-2025.

 ## Reproduction of results